ABSTRACT

 For job motivation, Adam’s Equity Theory may be valid for certain situations, but sometimes, the employer needs to consider the unequal treatment of employees.

-In the evaluation of the theory, it is concluded that employers must preserve their hard-to-find high-potential people in the organization, especially young talents, because of the anticipated future leader scarcity in the world.
+In the evaluation of the theory, it is concluded that employers must preserve their hard-to-find high-potential people in the organization, especially young talent, because of the anticipated future leader scarcity in the world.
 Since Equity Theory inputs cannot reveal/measure the true potential of employees, there would be nothing left to differentiate high-potential workers from low-potential ones if the theory is blindly employed in the workplace.

 I. INTRODUCTION